liquidinstruments/moku-examples/docs/reference/lia/streaming/get_chunk.md

 :::tip

 This method returns the data in the LI binary format.
-If you are using Python or MATLAB package use [get_stream_data](get_stream_data.md) to get the conveted stream
+If you are using Python or MATLAB package use [get_stream_data](get_stream_data.md) to get the converted stream

 :::